-Application Owner: The individual or group that holds ultimate responsibility for a specific service or application.
+Application Owner: The individual or group responsible for a specific service or application.

-Clarendon College IT: The department or any company working on behalf of the Clarendon College IT Department that has the responsibility for maintenance and supervision of the Clarendon College IT infrastructure.
+Clarendon College IT: The department or any company working on behalf of the Clarendon College IT Department is responsible for maintaining and supervising the Clarendon College IT infrastructure.